Entertainment Magazine: Iron Door Mine

 By Robert Zucker and Flint Carter

-The legendary Iron Door Mine treasures may still be deep within the Santa Catalina mountains, north of Tucson, Arizona, according to Arizona prospector William T. "Flint" Carter and other historians.
+The legendary Iron Door Mine treasures may still be deep within the Santa Catalina mountains, north of Tucson, Arizona.

 Iron Door Mine